mozilla/version-control-tools/docs/hgmozilla/workflows.rst

   harder-to-review commits.
 * Performance on large repositories can be horrible.
 * The extension isn't actively developed and bugs often go unfixed.
-* MQ doesn't work as well with :ref:`MozReview <mozreview>` as head-based workflows.

 .. important::